 Maximum practice time in the swimming lesson is essential for faster acquisition of swimming skills.
-Great swimming teachers are always looking for ways to ensure that maximum practice time is achieved during their swimming lessons.
+Great swimming teachers are always looking for ways to ensure that maximum practice time is achieved during swimming lessons.
 As a swimming teacher how can you best achieve maximum practice time in your classes?

-1. Group children by ability
+Tip #1 Group children by ability

 Swimming teachers need to work closely with the administration staff to get the best class fit.
 But remember, this must be done professionally.
 No child or parent should be made to feel uncomfortable if they are in the wrong group.
-The best way to avoid this is to assess children before they commence the swimming program or swimming season and progress children once they have achieved the class goals and objectives.
+The best way to avoid this is to assess children before they commence the swimming program and progress children once they have achieved the class goals and objectives.

-2. Conduct lessons in a suitable environment
+Tip #2 Conduct lessons in a suitable environment

 Swimming lessons should always be conducted in suitable environment which allows for maximum practice time.
-Avoid strategies where you take children one at a time.
+This means you should avoid strategies where you take children one at a time.
 If children are bored waiting for their turn they become disruptive and it can be very dangerous if you turn your back on other children in the class.

-3. Teach children to circle the lane
+Tip #3 Teach children to circle the lane

 Wave formation is another useful pattern to use during swimming lessons.
 In this instance the entire class moves together and the teacher has great supervision of all students.
 Similarly circuit activities where the class is moving around the pool can also be effective.
 But remember always place yourself in a position of strength so that you can supervise the class and communicate with all students.

-4. Review your lesson
+Tip #4 Review your lesson

-At the end of every swimming teaching shift we encourage you to review your lesson plans to see where improvements can be made.
+At the end of every swimming teaching shift we encourage you to review lesson plans to see where improvements can be made.
 Not every lesson will run exactly to plan.
 Swimming teachers must be flexible.
 Don’t be afraid to ask for help from other instructors or even get the parents involved to help you deliver the best possible lesson.